-Historic, gastronomic, cultural, natural France … You may want to see it all (or nearly all) when you spend a fortnight in France.
-North, South, big cities, and smaller cities, the authentic France … Such a journey is difficult to organize if you do not know well where you are going.
-Fortunately, we can give you some tips.
+Historic, gastronomic, cultural, natural France… You may want to see it all (or nearly all) when you spend 2 weeks in France.
+North, South, big cities, and smaller cities, the authentic France… Such a journey is difficult to organize if you do not know well where you are going.
+Fortunately, I can give you my best tips.

 Paris (2 nights)